NT Police say search for 5yo Alice Springs girl Sharon Granites 'one of the biggest' they can recall

 "Assistant Commissioner Peter Malley said the search for Lewis had been challenging..."

-Comprehensive Sourcing: The article provides background on Lewis’s release, lack of digital footprint, and comparison to the Falconio case, adding investigative context.
+Comprehensive Sourcing: The article provides key context including Lewis’s recent release, lack of digital footprint, forensic procedures, and geographic scope of the search.

 AGENDA SIGNALS